thessler27/thessler27.github.io/README.md

 # Personal Site

 ## This was invented to demonstrate
 I'm always looking for ways to demonstrate best practices.
 This repository will be used to demonstrate best practices as I see them, and all of the opinions and architecture decisions I've made here are my own.
 If I could do something over again, it'd likely be done this way.
+[See the site here](https://thessler27.github.io/).

 ## Site technologies
 This site is built upon the following tools, which I think are important to building good systems: